rhopp/rh-che/README.md

 # Dummy commit, DO NOT MERGE.
-Just for PR-check-job testing purposes.
+Just for PR-check-job testing purposes. asdf
 # Eclipse Che on OpenShift

 ## Table Of Content